Monobrachius/Loconet_Master_Switch/Soldering_instructions.md

 -  3) combine 1) and 2).

 2. First decide if you want to use the a DC/DC converter (e.g. XP Power VR05S05) or to feed the Arduino directly from Loconet power.
 A good DC/DC converter can reduce the power consumption up to 50%, however a bad one hardly has effect.
 See https://forum.beneluxspoor.net/index.php?topic=13589.msg3222318435#msg3222318435 for the tested situations and see what fits your case best.
+   In case you do not want to use a DC/DC converter, put a solder blob on solderings pads RAW1 to power the Arduino directly from Loconet.
+   NOTE: it is not recommended to power the Arduino with voltages above 12VDC.

 ## Soldering components
 The easiest approach is to solder from lowest componets to highest.